-As Conservator for the Hesburgh Libraries, Liz Dube facilitates the maintenance and preservation of the Libraries physical collections.
-Seeking to insure that collections are accessible for as long as they are needed, Liz collaboratively identifies and mitigates risks to the collections, establishes treatment priorities and protocols, and directs the conservation lab in which restorative and preventative treatments are performed.
-Liz holds a bachelor's degree in English Literature with Peace Studies minor from the University of Connecticut, and a Master of Library Science degree and Certificate of Advanced Studies in Library and Archives Conservation from the University of Texas.
+Liz facilitates the preservation and conservation of the Libraries' analog collections.
+To ensure collections are accessible for as long as they are needed, Liz works to collaboratively address collection vulnerabilities and mitigate risks to the collections.
+This work includes establishing preventive programs, assessing treatment needs, establishing priorities, and implementing and managing preservation and conservation solutions.
+Liz holds a BA in English Literature with Peace Studies minor from the University of Connecticut, and a MLIS CAS in Library and Archives Conservation from the University of Texas.

 Kathy is responsible for the pre and post processing of monographs, periodicals and other paper materials for commercial library binding and, for oversight of the shelf preparation and labeling unit.
 Kathy assists with the preparation and inspection of reformatting (microfilming, preservation facsimile, mass deacidification) shipments, and with the inspection of digitized files of Libraries' materials prepared by vendors.